sagemath/sagewiki_to_gh-2022-10-10/education3.md

  * Sage branded 3-D glasses

+ * Organization of Sage educational resources
+  * rating of worksheets?
+  * tagging, organization of available options
+  * suggestion from chemistry: set up committees to curate resources so that faculty get service credit

 = Career Advice Related to Trying New Things Before Tenure =

  * Prepare your dean/department head beforehand (thanks to Arnold Lebow, related by Jason):